 Her beauty.
 Her strength.
 Her talent.

-Claire is the second book in the Hart University story but due to the fact that every book is about a new couple I’d definitely say you can read them out-of-order.
-I wouldn’t recommend it though because Rikki, just like Claire, is a piece of magic in this world of ours and it’s so lovely recognizing the characters from the previous book.
+Claire is the second book in the Hart University story but due to the fact that every book is about a new couple, I’d definitely say you can read them out-of-order.
+I wouldn’t recommend it though because Rikki, just like Claire, is a piece of magic in this world and it’s so lovely when you recognize the characters from the previous book.
 All the characters from Rikki all play a major part in this book as well, and that made the experience all that much better.

 That brings me to another thing I love about Claire, and the Hart University series in general, the characters.
 Abigail Strom writes unapologetic and brutally honest characters in the sense that they’re awkward, confused and flawed just like the rest of us.
 I love it, I love it so much, and it makes me love these characters more than you could possibly imagine.
 Claire and Will both deal with a lot in this story, and it’s somewhat of a big fat mess but how they decide to deal with it and how much they learn about themselves and each other is just amazing to read.

 “I turned to face him, too and we gazed at each other in a way that should have been embarrassing.
 But it wasn’t.
 I’ve never just looked at someone for so long without saying anything.
 It was like those moments outside in the snow.
 The silence between us felt like music, somehow – like the spaces between notes had come together to make a symphony.”

 Claire by Abigail Strom is a story I love and one I will truly recommend to my friends as it is one of my favorite New Adult reads this year.
 With a strong sense of friendship, personal growth and a love story that builds up beautifully I have to say that Claire by Abigail Strom is a winner.
 If I were you I’d be getting this book right this second and never look back.